Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

     <h1 class="display-4">Hello World from .Net 6 staging branch</h1>
     ```

-At this point, our source code is all set up and ready to be deployed to our apps.
+At this point, your source code is all set up and ready to be deployed to your apps.

 ### Configure the deployment source